wix/Detox/docs/Guide.DebuggingInAndroidStudio.md

 Press any key to continue...
 ```

 Now it is time to switch back to Android Studio.
-However, if for some reason you wish to terminate the process, use Ctrl+C to exit.
+However, if for some reason you wish to terminate the process, use `Ctrl+C` to exit.

 ### Launching the app

 Before you launch the app from Android Studio, make sure to put breakpoints at the points of interest.

-You'll need to run your instrumentation runner with the said arguments, this is why you
+You’ll need to run your instrumentation runner with the said arguments, this is why you
 should create a debug configuration of `Android Instrumented Tests` type similar to the
 one below: